SavageCore/node-ffprobe-installer/README.md

 Platform independent binary installer of [FFprobe](https://ffmpeg.org/) for node projects.
 Useful for tools that should "just work" on multiple environments.

 Installs a binary of `ffprobe` for the current platform and provides a path and version.
-Supports Linux, Windows and Mac OS/X.
+Supports Linux, Windows 7+ and MacOS 10.9+.

 A combination of package.json fields `optionalDependencies`, `cpu`, and `os` let's the installer only download the binary for the current platform.
 See also [Warnings during install](https://github.com/SavageCore/node-ffprobe-installer/blob/master/README.md#warnings-during-install).